JeffreyQ/UCLA-CS-130/README.md

 Live-reloading of the flask code is enabled, meaning you will be able to edit Python source code and see changes take effect immediately.

 Postgres data is persisted to a volume on disk.
 This means that if you stop the docker-compose process, any data written to the postgres instance will be saved and available the next time you run `make run`.
 If you want to delete the volume completely, run `make clean`

-If it's all working you should be able to run

-`curl localhost:5000/add`

-N times and see N users when you run

-`curl localhost:5000/users`

 ## Development
 We are following the outline specified in this [article](https://www.freecodecamp.org/news/structuring-a-flask-restplus-web-service-for-production-builds-c2ec676de563/#database-models-and-migration) to organize our Flask app.